 - If you have an emergency, you can go to the emergency department.

 How do I choose a PCP?

 To see who is accepting new MaineCare members, call MaineCare Member Services at 1-800-977-6740.
 TTY users dial 711.
 Office hours are Monday through Friday, 7:00 a.m. to 6:00 p.m.

 What do I need for an appointment with my PCP?

 Make an appointment with your PCP right away.

 Once you have a PCP, you should call them to make an appointment.
 Do not wait until you are sick.
 To get the best care, you should know your PCP and your PCP should know you.
-You must have an appointment with your PCP before he or she can refer you to a specialist.

 Call ahead for an appointment.